-2018 is off and running, and hopefully so is your 2018 financial accounting.
+When your business is off and running, hopefully so is your Duluth financial accounting.
 If you’re one of those people that has your accounting all locked down, you’re probably not reading this article.
 But if your accounting is a bit of a wildcard, you’ve come to the right place!
-Take a look at some simple ways to get your 2018 financial accounting off to the right start.
+Take a look at some simple ways to get your Duluth financial accounting off to the right start.

 Being organized can make all the difference when it comes to the financial management of your business.
-Make sure you save and archive all your information and data for last year when you close it out and keep it separate from your 2018 data.
-A good accounting software package can help you stay on top of your money throughout the year, and help you get off to a good start each new calendar year.
+Make sure you save and archive all your information and data for last year when you close it out and keep it separate.
+A good Duluth financial accounting software package can help you stay on top of your money throughout the year, and help you get off to a good start each new calendar year.

 Set Up a Schedule